Moonveil-Kanata/muragraylevelfix-deck/README.md

 > [!IMPORTANT]
 > - Only works in-game, not the Steam UI nor desktop UI
-> - vkBasalt works only on Vulkan and DX, for openGL, use the gamescope method
+> - vkBasalt works only on Vulkan and DX, for openGL, use the gamescope method at the [Troubleshoot](https://github.com/Moonveil-Kanata/muragraylevelfix-deck/edit/main/README.md#gamescope).

 # Usage
 *You can use Reshadeck, but you will get severe performance hit.
 While this vkbasalt almost no visible performance hit.